 If you are 16 and looking for your first job then this will need to fit around your education and what you would like to do when you start a career.
-The school age for leaving is still 16 years of age but it is recommended that you stay in education or do some further training at this stage to help progress your chances of getting a longer term job and gaining some skills through the experience.
+The school-age for leaving is still 16years of age but it is recommended that you stay in education or do some further training at this stage to help progress your chances of getting a long term job and gaining some skills through the experience.

 Related: Student Cover Letter

 I am a responsible person who is keen to begin a career in (what – plumbing, electrician, gardener etc).
 During my days in Education I have (what have you learnt, studied that could be relevant to the career you want to have?)

 I have learnt how to work with others in group projects and how important it is to allow people to be able to talk and have their say.
 I work in an organized manner and always like to get my work done in plenty of time and not leave anything to the last minute.

 I am keen to continue learning and would be happy to learn new skills at the same time as gaining practical experience.

 Date to Date or To Date – JOB TITLE – Where?

 You will only have an employment history if you have done any part-time work such as a paper round or Saturday job whilst you have been at school.